 - CNS vasculitis is a serious but very rare disorder caused by inflammation of the blood vessels of the brain.

-- Strokes can be due to the APS.
+- Strokes can be due to anti-phospholipid antibodies.

 Immune System Complications